 Category 1: Sub-Category 1:

-12 Services Supporting Self-Direction

-12020 information and assistance in support of self-direct
+12 Services Supporting Self-Direction ~ 12020 information and assistance in support of self-direct

-Category 2:
+Category 2: Sub-Category 2:

+~

+Category 3: Sub-Category 3:

+~

-Sub-Category 2:
+Category 4: Sub-Category 4:

-Category 3: ub-Category 3: ✓ ∨ Category 4: S ub-Category 4: ∨ ∨ A Su and r assis vice Definition (Scope): Support Broker provides information and assistance to the individual managing supports.
-This includes practical skills training and production workers, managing workers and providing information on effacts assistance furnished to the individual or designated representative viding information on recruiting and hiring personal ective communication and problem-solving.
-The extent of Support Broker provides the individual or their designated representation and services identified in the support plan. tative with information & assistance (I&A) to secure the - esta - help - seel - def plant - imp probl - dev - imp - pro - incl Supp Support Broker provides the individual or designated representative tablish work schedules for the individual's employees based upon the paramage the individual's budget when requested or needed sek other supports or resources outlined by the support plan refine goals, needs and preferences, identifying and accessing service mining process which is then gathered by the service coordinator for aplement practical skills training (recruiting, hiring, managing, term blem solving, conflict resolution) evelop an emergency back-up plan aplement employee training comote independent advocacy, to assist in filing grievances and conclude other areas related to providing I&A to individuals/designate aport brokers must have a background screening per the Division of loma or GED. heir support plan es, supports and resources as part of the person centered the support plan ninating workers, managing and approving timesheets, applaints when necessary d representative to managing services and supports. • abil e support broker must have experience or Division DD approved tra- bility, experience and/or education to assist the individual/designate the Support Plan • confi confi techr ompetence in knowledge of Division of DD policies and procedures fidentiality; handling emergencies; prevention of sexual abuse; knowledges and procedures and procedures and procedures are provided to the procedure of the procedures and procedures are provided to the procedures are procedures and procedures are provided to the procedures are provided to the procedures are procedures are provided to the procedures are procedures are provided to the procedures are owledge of approved and prohibited physical management nderstanding of support broker responsionness, of advocacy, personderstanding of individual budgets and Division of DD fiscal mana Spec A Su any o e planning team may specify any additional qualifications and train ies as specified in the Support Plan. ecify applicable (if any) limits on the amount, frequency, or dure support Broker may not be a parent, guardian or other family member other waivered service for that individual.
-This service can be autoport Broker services do not duplicate Support Coordination.
-Support ration of this service: ber.
-They cannot serve as a personal assistant or perform horized for up to 8 hours per day (32 quarter hour units).
-Serv vice Delivery Method (check each that applies): Participant-directed as specified in Appendix E
+~ ~

+Complete this part for a renewal application or a new waiver that replaces an existing waiver.
+Select one:

+- Service is included in approved waiver.
+There is no change in service specifications. - Service is included in approved waiver.
+The service specifications have been modified. - Service is not included in the approved waiver.

+A Support Broker provides information and assistance to the individual or designated representative for the purpose of directing and managing supports.
+This includes practical skills training and providing information on recruiting and hiring personal assistant workers, managing workers and providing information on effective communication and problem-solving.
+The extent of the assistance furnished to the individual or designated representative is specified in the support plan.

+A Support Broker provides the individual or their designated representative with information & assistance (I&A) to secure the supports and services identified in the support plan.

+A Support Broker provides the individual or designated representative with information and assistance (I &A) to:

+- establish work schedules for the individual's employees based upon their support plan - help manage the individual's budget when requested or needed - seek other supports or resources outlined by the support plan - define goals, needs and preferences, identifying and accessing services, supports and resources as part of the person centered planning process which is then gathered by the support coordinator for the support plan - implement practical skills training (recruiting, hiring, managing, terminating workers, managing and approving timesheets, problem solving, conflict resolution) - develop an emergency back-up plan - implement employee training - promote independent advocacy, to assist in filing grievances and complaints when necessary - include other areas related to providing I&A to individuals/designated representative to managing services and supports.
+Support brokers must have a background screening per the Division of DD, be at least 18 years of age and possess a high school diploma or GED.

+The support broker must have experience or Division DD approved training in the following areas:

+- ability, experience and/or education to assist the individual/designated representative in the specific areas of support as described in the Support Plan - competence in knowledge of Division of DD policies and procedures: abuse/neglect; incident reporting; human rights and confidentiality; handling emergencies; prevention of sexual abuse; knowledge of approved and prohibited physical management techniques - understanding of support broker responsibilities, of advocacy, person-centered planning, and community services - understanding of individual budgets and Division of DD fiscal management policies

+The planning team may specify any additional qualifications and training the support broker will need in order to carry out their duties as specified in the Support Plan.

+Specify applicable (if any) limits on the amount, frequency, or duration of this service:

+Support Broker services do not duplicate Support Coordination.
+Support Brokerage is a direct service.

+A Support Broker may not be a parent, guardian or other family member.
+They cannot serve as a personal assistant or perform any other waivered service for that individual.
+This service can be authorized for up to 8 hours per day (32 quarter hour units).

+Service Delivery Method (c check each that applies): ---------------------------- ---------------------------

-Participant-d Provider man irected as specified in Appendix E aged
+Participant-directed as specified in Appendix E Provider managed

-rvice may be provided by (check each that applies): onsible Person
+whether the service may be provided by (check each that applies): Legally Responsible Person

 Relative

-Legal Guardi an
+Legal Guardian

-Provider Specifications :
+Provider Specifications:

-Provider Category Provider Type Title